A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Background and Model

-We prove in Section \ref{sec:results} that our algorithm, when executed for a sufficiently long time, achieves { $\alpha$-compression with all but exponentially small probability} for any constant $\alpha >1$, provided $n$ is sufficiently large.
-We note $\alpha$-compression implies the diameter of the particle system is also $O(\sqrt{n})$, so our definition of $\alpha$-compression is stronger than defining compression in terms of diameter.
+We prove in Section~\ref{sec:results} that our algorithm, when executed for a sufficiently long time, achieves $\alpha$-compression with all but exponentially small probability for any constant $\alpha > 1$, provided $n$ is sufficiently large.
+We note that $\alpha$-compression implies the diameter of the particle system is also $\bigO{\sqrt{n}}$, so our notion of $\alpha$-compression is stronger than defining compression in terms of diameter.

 In order to minimize perimeter using only simple local moves, we exploit the following relationship.
+Because our algorithm eventually reaches and remains in the set of connected configurations with no holes (Section~\ref{subsec:invariants}), we only consider this case.

-\begin{lem} For a connected particle configuration $\sigma$ with no holes, $t(\sigma) = 2n - p(\sigma) - 2$. \end{lem} \begin{proof} We count particle-triangle incidences, of which there are $3 t(\sigma)$.
-Counting another way, every particle has six incident triangles, except for those on the perimeter.
-Consider any traversal $\mathcal{W}$ of the perimeter; at each particle, the exterior angle is 120, 180, 240, 300, or 360 degrees.
-These correspond to the particle ``missing'' 2, 3, 4, 5, or~6 of its possible six incident triangles, or $degree/60$ missing triangles.
-If $\mathcal{W}$ visits the same particle multiple times, count the appropriate exterior angle at each visit.
-The sum of exterior angles along $\W$ is $180 p(\sigma) + 360$, so in total particles on the perimeter are missing $3p(\sigma)+ 6$ triangles.
-This implies there are $6n - 3p(\sigma) -6$ particle-triangle incidences, so $3 t(\sigma) = 6n - 3p(\sigma) -6$. \end{proof}
+\begin{lem} For a connected particle system configuration $\sigma$ with no holes, $e(\sigma) = 3n - p(\sigma) - 3$. \end{lem} \begin{proof} We count particle-edge incidences, of which there are $2e(\sigma)$.
+Counting another way, every particle has six incident edges, except for those on the (unique) external boundary $\W$.
+At each particle on $\W$, the exterior angle is $120$, $180$, $240$, $300$, or $360$ degrees.
+These correspond to the particle ``missing'' $1$, $2$, $3$, $4$, or $5$ of its six possible incident edges, respectively, or $degree/60 - 1$ missing edges.
+If $\W$ visits the same particle multiple times, we count the appropriate exterior angle and corresponding missing edges each time.
+From a well-known result about simple polygons with $p(\sigma)$ sides, the sum of exterior angles along $\W$ is $180 p(\sigma) + 360$ degrees.
+Summing the number of ``missing'' edges over all particles on $\W$, we find the total number of missing edges to be: